appbaseio/Docs/content/docs/ai-answer/indexing.md

 ### abc CLI

-`abc` is a commandline utility that tries to provide the functionalities of `ReactiveSearch` in the commandline.
+`abc` is a command-line utility that tries to provide the functionalities of `ReactiveSearch` in the commandline.
 It is an open-source project and more can be found about it [here](https://github.com/appbaseio/abc).

 Simply put, `abc` takes care of the data import and runs on the users machine.